galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/intermine/tutorial.md

-Other organizations download and deploy InterMine on their servers: there are more than 30 instances over the world (registered at [registry.intermine.org](http://registry.intermine.org)), covering many organism, including human data, model animals, plant plants and research targets .
+Other organizations download and deploy InterMine on their servers: there are more than 30 instances over the world (registered at [registry.intermine.org](http://registry.intermine.org)), covering many organism, including human data, model animals, plants and drug targets.

-InterMine has been integrated with the Galaxy suite ({% cite Blankenberg2011 %}): the InterMine tool server in Galaxy allows to import the data returned by any InterMine search and viceversa, using the InterMine Interchange format it's possible to export your Galaxy dataset into any InterMine instance of your choice.
+InterMine has been integrated with the Galaxy suite ({% cite Blankenberg2011 %}): the InterMine tool server in Galaxy allows to import the data returned by any InterMine search and viceversa, using the InterMine Interchange format it's possible to export a list of identifiers from Galaxy into any InterMine instance of your choice.

 Learn more in this tutorial.